Please enter your email in order to download this publication.

 Refreeze: After the hard work of technically transforming HR, too few companies ensure its success by locking-in or “refreezing” the performance and behaviors most critical to the new model.

 - Define new HR rules of engagement: The transformed environment may require HR business partners and COE specialists to interact in different ways, or for either group to interact with clients in different ways.
-Call out and publicize the three or four (at most!) rules that will govern how you work together.
+This may be a good tine to redefine your entire HR operating model.

-- Measure and report on vision execution: Identify the 3 metrics that best indicate if the transformed organization is performing as designed.
-Measure them at least every 6 months and make the HR leadership team jointly accountable (ideally through compensation) for their success.
+- Measure and report on vision execution: Identify the three metrics that best indicate if the transformed organization is performing as designed.
+Measure them at least every six months and make the HR leadership team jointly accountable (ideally through compensation) for their success.

 - Celebrate and reinforce: As with any behavior change, reinforce through public recognition and reward individuals or groups who exemplify the skills and behaviors you want in the new environment.